ryanholbrook/kaggle-learn/notebooks/tutorial-1-first-model.md

 print(rmse_val)
 ```

 Our error increased by about 38% from the training set to the validation set.
-This suggests that our model is having some trouble generalizing, that is, that the trend of the series isn't truly linear.
+This suggests that our model is having some trouble generalizing.
+It's likely that the trend of the series isn't truly linear.

 # Interpret Predictions #